yaricp/py-solarhouse/docs/source/quick_start.rst

 ==================

 After installation of package you can use it in you code.

+Firstly you need to create mesh file which represent shape of house.

+It can be create in `Free SketchUp <https://app.sketchup.com>`_

+Also it can be create on any 3D editors which can formed files .obj and .stl

+After that put this mesh file to .files/  folder.

 For example:

 file main.py: